ITF Seafarers' Trust

 The ITF Seafarers' Trust is a charitable maritime trust located in London, United Kingdom.
 It was established in 1981 by the Executive Board of the International Transport Workers' Federation (ITF), a global federation of transport workers' unions with over 4.6 million worker members.
 The stated mission of the Trust is to assist with "the moral, spiritual and physical welfare of seafarers regardless of nationality, race or creed."

 The Trust receives funds from both the Trust's own capital funds and by the investment income of the ITF Seafarers' International Assistance, Welfare and Protection Fund, more commonly known as the "Welfare Fund".
-That fund, despite its name, is used to provide a wide range of trade union services to seafarers.
+That fund is used to provide a wide range of trade union services to seafarers.
 The Trust is limited to supporting projects which directly benefit individual seafarers' spiritual, moral or physical welfare.

 History

 The ITF Seafarers' Trust was established by the ITF Executive Board in 1981 as a body with charitable status under UK law.
-The Trust financially supports organisations that directly provide welfare services to seafarers, acting as a catalyst for positive change in the maritime community, support long-term programmes that improve maritime workers’ health and welfare through direct and normative change.
+The Trust financially supports organisations that directly provide welfare services to seafarers, acting as a lobbyist for change in the maritime community, and support long-term programmes that improve maritime workers’ health and welfare.
 Its funding comes from the investment income of the ITF Seafarers' International Welfare Assistance and Protection Fund and from capital funds held by the Trust itself.

 Since its launch in 1981, the Trust has provided some US$200m to support seafarers' welfare around the world.
-ITF former general secretary David Cockroft had observed that the Trust had originally been seen as something of a ‘minibus jackpot’ for organisations seeking grants to provide shore-based transport for seafarers visiting ports - but it was now a sophisticated and effective organisation that coordinated global work to meet the complex welfare needs of seafarers.

 Finances

 One of the Trust’s main areas of funding is providing seafarers’ centres/ships visitors with the means of transporting themselves and seafarers to and from ships by granting service providers funds to purchase appropriate vehicles.
 The Trust has provided over £2.5 million for this purpose over the last 34 years.

-Total grants awarded in 2015 totaled £1,988,062.00.
+Total grants awarded in 2015 totalled £1,988,062.00.
 The majority of grants were awarded to projects relating to operational support for maritime charities as well as vehicle purchase and replacement programmes.